-KEY ISSUE SDF IMPLICATIONS SM will continue to grow, without the economy necessarily being fully geared to provide work opportunities or generate funds to provide needed services.
-A growing youthful population, large student population, and seasonal influx of labour could potentially increase the municipality's dependency ratio and a smaller base from which local authorities can collect revenue for basic services.
-Continued inequality is likely to lead to incidents of social unrest and instability.
-Increased assistance to public facilities will be required - especially schools - given limited household means.
-Crime rates remain high.
-Significant upgrading and extension of basic services to poorer citizens will remain a priority.
-The growth in the informal sector as the only means to ensure livelihoods to poorer citizens is expected to continue.
-Economic sectors accommodating unskilled workers (especially manufacturing and agriculture) show slow growth.
-SM's inability to provide essential services (e.g. refuse removal) lead to dumping, environmental degradation and/ or the health-related problems.
+KEY ISSUE SDF IMPLICATIONS SM will continue to grow, without the econecessarily being fully geared to provide apportunities or generate funds to provide services.
+A growing youthful population, large stude population, and seasonal influx of labour potentially increase the municipality's depration and a smaller base from which local can collect revenue for basic services.
+Continued inequality is likely to lead to increased unrest and instability.
+Increased assistance to public facilities wing especially schools - given limited housel Crime rates remain high.
+Significant upgrading and extension of both to poorer citizens will remain a priority.
+The growth in the informal sector as the one to ensure livelihoods to poorer citizens is example continue.
+Economic sectors accommodating unskill (especially manufacturing and agriculture growth.
+SM's inability to provide essential services refuse removal) lead to dumping, environd degradation and/ or the health-related priority.
 High levels of poverty and indigence imply an increased burden on municipal financial resources to provide in community needs.
-An urban structure and form which minimises household costs (e.g. for travel), and maximises entrepreneurial opportunity and thresholds supportive of small businesse is critical.
+An urban structure and form which minimises household costs (e.g. for travel), and maximises entrepreneurial opportunity and thresholds supportive of small businesses is critical.
 Given the backlog in the maintenance of infrastructure and servicing existing residents, SM is challenged in meeting the current demand for services.
-With the infrastructure budget declining in future periods, an urba structure and form which minimises municipal servicing and maintenance cost is critical.
+With the infrastructure budget declining in future periods, an urban structure and form which minimises municipal servicing and maintenance cost is critical.
 Albeit the contribution of agriculture to GDP is relatively low, it is very significant in relation to supporting tourism and employment.